AromaKitsune/aromakitsune.github.io/pages/3DS-Custom-System-Fonts.md

 ## Yuruka

 <p class="note-blue">
-  Placeholder section.
+  Incomplete section.
 These font files will be added soon!
 </p>

 Yuruka (ユールカ) is a Point of Purchase typeface